sethbarrett50/AU-GSGA-Constitution/Constitution-README.md

     6. Results will be sent via email.

     7. If there are executive board positions that have not been filled via the traditional election process, then the president shall appoint a candidate to fill the position.
 The Candidate must meet all requirements for the position expressed in the GSGA Bylaws and be approved by a 2/3rd majority in the House during a general meeting.
 Following approval, the candidate shall assume the position and all responsibilities and duties therein.

-        1. In the event that any of these positions are left unfilled following an election, the President Elect shall appoint a candidate to fill the position.
-The candidate must meet all requirements for the position expressed in the GSGA Bylaws and approved by a 2/3rd majority in the House.
-Following approval, the candidate shall assume the position and all responsibilities and duties therein.

     8. The Undergraduate Liaison position will be appointed by dual agreement between the recently sworn-in Undergraduate and Graduate SGA President.

     9. All elected positions will be sworn in at the first official meeting after the election and begin their term responsibilities at the April meeting.